Skip to contents

 More details

 We can further inspect our results object.
-It has three attributes:
+It has the following attributes:

 names(ww_result)